sjtuyinjie/Ground-Challenge/README.md

 * IMU: `/imu/data `

-## 3.DATASET SEQUENCES
+## 2.DATASET SEQUENCES

 **At this stage, we only release part of our data for evaluation.
 The complete dataset will be made public once this paper is accepted. **

-An overview of M2DGR is given in the table below:
+An overview of Ground-Challenge is given in the table below:
 Scenario|Darkroom|Occlusion|Office|Room|Wall|Motionblur|Hall|Loop|Roughroad|Corridor|Rotation|Static|Slope|TOTAL
 --|:--|:--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|--:
 Number |3|4|3|3|3|3|3|2|3|2|3|2|2|36